tocoyne/CL_DEVWKS-1671/README.md

     print(json.dumps(data, indent=4))
 ```

 Stored within the request object is an attribute called `text`.
 This attribute is simply the payload of the requests object.
 In our scenario the `text` attribute is formatted as a JSON string.
 We could print the string and see what is in it, but we cannot index into the payload in any meaningful way.
-So in the first line of this code block takes the text of the request object and returns it in JSON (this makes it iterable).
+So the first line of this code block takes the text of the request object and returns it in JSON (this makes it iterable).
 We assign that dictionary to the variable `data`.

 The next line is a print statement that takes our `data` variable and prints it as a JSON string with some formatting to make it easier to read.